dtao/autodoc/README.md

 You can also just run specs from the command line by passing the `-t` or `--test` option.

-Alternately, you can simply dump a JSON representation of everything Breakneck reads from your library using the `-d` or `--dump` option.
+Alternately, you can simply dump a JSON representation of everything Autodoc reads from your library using the `-d` or `--dump` option.

 To spice up your API docs with some custom JavaScript, add a file called **doc_helper.js** to the output folder.
-Breakneck will automatically detect it there and add a `<script>` tag referencing it to the resulting HTML.
+Autodoc will automatically detect it there and add a `<script>` tag referencing it to the resulting HTML.
 You can add other arbitrary JavaScript files by providing a comma-delimited list via the `--javascripts` option.

-You can create your own **docs.css** file, or modify the one Breakneck puts there, and Breakneck will not overwrite it.
+You can create your own **docs.css** file, or modify the one Autodoc puts there, and Autodoc will not overwrite it.
 You can also specify your own template (currently only Mustche templates are supported, though that will change) using the `--template` option.
-Note that in this case, some other features are not guaranteed to work; e.g., Breakneck would not magically know where to add `<script>` tags linking to **doc_helper.js** or other custom JavaScript files.
+Note that in this case, some other features are not guaranteed to work; e.g., Autodoc would not magically know where to add `<script>` tags linking to **doc_helper.js** or other custom JavaScript files.
 You'd need to put those in the template yourself.

 ### Documentation

 API docs will be generated based on the comments above each function.
 This includes information from `@param` and `@returns` tags.
 See [JsDoc](http://usejsdoc.org/) for details.
 You can also use [Markdown](http://daringfireball.net/projects/markdown/) to format your comments.

-Use the `@name` tag in a comment at the top of the file for Breakneck to know the name of your library.
+Use the `@name` tag in a comment at the top of the file for Autodoc to know the name of your library.
 Use the `@fileOverview` tag to provide a high-level description.

 ### Specs